 At the next year's convention, the Caucus successfully pushed a party platform resolution calling on Democratic candidates at all levels to campaign on environmental issues—though we purposely didn't specify any particular issues, in a nod to the range of issues across the state's different regions.
 Above all, we didn't want to merely enact a mandate on candidates.
-We're committed to being engaged and putting our heads together to help candidates figure out winning strategies and messages.
+We're committed to being engaged and putting our heads together to help candidates devise winning strategies and messages.

 For their part, Republican candidates count on keeping the upper hand by equating any crackdown on agricultural pollution with being “anti-farmer.”
 In response, the Environmental Caucus has highlighted the largest operations that generate unmanageable levels of waste—stressing the difference between such factory farms versus the traditional family farms with which so many rural voters identify.
 As I put it in an interview with the Wisconsin State Journal, “The real problem doesn’t come from the vast majority of dairy farms or hog farms.
 The bad actors hide behind the good ones.”